joedski/cs-editor-react/README.md

 - [ ] Ability to choose from existing CSs, create new CSs, delete old CSs
 - [ ] Save CSs in a zip, in both json and BBCode form, and maybe markdown too so people can read it
 - [ ] Ability to import from JSON
+- [ ] Ability to import from BBCode
-- [ ] Ability to import from MD or BBCode
+- [ ] Ability to import from MD
 - [ ] WYSIWYG editors